PrometheusVault/ember/README.md

 1. Raspberry Pi boots and systemd (or similar) invokes `python -m ember`.
-2. Ember mounts the vault, loads local documentation (README, AGENTS, roadmap), and primes `llama.cpp` with those excerpts for contextual grounding.
+2. Ember mounts the vault, loads local documentation (README, AGENTS, roadmap), and primes `llama.cpp` (via the `llama-cpp-python` bindings) with those excerpts for contextual grounding.
 3. The user lands in the Ember REPL inside a dedicated `tmux` session.
 The HUD in the tmux status line shows the active session, vault path, and basic health so operators always have situational awareness even if they open new panes or windows.
-4. Natural language prompts are sent to `llama.cpp` (via `llama-cli` inside the container), while commands prefixed with `/` (for example `/status`) call Ember's built-in handlers.
+4. Natural language prompts are sent to `llama.cpp` through the Python bindings, while commands prefixed with `/` (for example `/status`) call Ember's built-in handlers.
 4. `llama.cpp` decides when to run commands (`status`, provisioning hooks, etc.).
    Ember executes each command, captures the output, and feeds that text back into the next prompt so the LLM maintains situational awareness.

-The stub shells out to `/opt/llama.cpp/llama-cli`; if the binary or model cannot be found, the REPL prints a helpful error rather than crashing so you can correct the configuration and retry.
+If the bindings or model cannot be found, the REPL prints a helpful error rather than crashing so you can correct the configuration and retry.

 ## Docker workflow